 CitySingle ticketOne-day ticket

-For more detailed information about public transport in (certain) German cities check the Internet.
+For more detailed information about How to use public transit in Berlin check here.
 Normally most German public transport providers in each major city have home pages in English as well.